 Course duration and structure

-This programme is a three year course that is undertaken in two years, though the accreditation of your undergraduate degree and relevant practical experience*.
+This programme is a three year course that is undertaken in two years, through the accreditation of your undergraduate degree and relevant practical experience*.

 In line with the Nursing and Midwifery Council (NMC) regulation, all courses leading to registration (no matter their academic level) must be of three years duration.
 However, for students who already have a suitable degree and relevant work experience, we can shorten the duration of the course to two years.